adlnet/xAPI-Spec/xAPI.md

-			If "canonical", return Activity Objects populated with the canonical definition of the Activity Objects as determined by the LRS, after applying the <a href="#queryLangFiltering">language filtering process defined below</a>, and return the originalAgent Objects as in "exact" mode.
+			If "canonical", return Activity Objects populated with the canonical definition of the Activity Objects as determined by the LRS, after applying the <a href="#queryLangFiltering">language filtering process defined below</a>, and return the original Agent Objects as in "exact" mode.
 		</td>
 		<td>Optional</td>
 	</tr>